Diego-Mancino/Cybersecurity-Writeups/TryHackMe/LazyAdmin/README.md

 ### Sudo Enumeration

-After obtaining a shell as `www.data`, sudo privileges were enumerated using:
+After obtaining a shell as `www-data`, sudo privileges were enumerated using:

 ```bash
 sudo -l
 ```

-The output revealed that the current user could to execute the following Perl script with elevated privileges:
+The output revealed that the current user was allowed to execute the following Perl script with elevated privileges:

-`usr/bin/perl /home/itguy/backup.pl`
+`/usr/bin/perl /home/itguy/backup.pl`

 ### Exploiting Insecure Script Execution